Pawan-Revankar/CA-Techfest-WD/README.md

     ```

 ## Usage
-1. Open the web application in your browser (typically at `http://localhost:3000`).
+1. Open the web application in your browser.
 2. Upload the Group Information CSV file and the Hostel Information CSV file.
 3. Click on "Allocate Rooms" to process the files and display the allocation results.
 4. Download the results as a CSV file if needed.